Puerto Rico Community Service Trip For Teens

 There is no chaperoned group flight for this program.
 Airfare is not included in the tuition.
 We will provide a recommended window of arrival and departure times for the group.

 Please note that this itinerary is subject to change.

 Participants may be subject to additional expenses related to entry requirements to your destination and/or re-entry to your home country.
 Global Works does not cover these expenses.
 Additional costs may include, but are not limited to, COVID tests, insurance, or other.
 See our Covid-19 FAQ’s for more information.
 The most up to date requirements can be found via links on your login page on the Flight and Travel Day Instruction form after enrollment.

 Complete home construction projects with families in the community of Villa del Rio

 Partner with our friends who operate a non-profit dedicated to sustainable forestry and rainforest enrichment projects

 Adventure & Cultural Activities

-The “Big Yellow House” is Global Works Puerto Rico base and is perfect for groups!
-Students stay four per room in bunk rooms with private baths, and share in the cooking responsibilities.
+The “Big Yellow House” is the Global Works Puerto Rico base and is perfect for groups!
+Students stay four to ten per room in bunk rooms with private baths, and share in the cooking responsibilities.
 Our home is on an acre of land with sand volleyball courts, group meeting space, and is a 5-minute walk to pristine beaches.

 The final evening is spent at a small, locally run hotel in Fajardo, a convenient distance from both the evening kayak excursion and the San Juan International airport.